 The Wilshire 5000 Index is also known as the Total Stock Market Index because it seeks to track nearly every publicly traded stock in the United States.

-Currently , the index has approximately 7,000 U.S.-based companies and is the world's largest index in market value.
+As of October 31,2014, the index had approximately 3,700 companies and is the world's largest index in market value.
 The index is weighted by market value which means the greater the value of the company, the more the stock will influence the index.

 MSCI EAFE Free Index

-The index includes companies throughout the world, with most in European companies.
+The index includes companies throughout the world, with most in Europe.
 The MSCI EAFE Index is rebalanced on a quarterly basis; however, changes such as a company spinoff or acquisition may prompt an index change at any time.

 The State Farm International Index Fund seeks to match as close as possible before fees and expenses, the performance of the MSCI EAFE Free Index.
 Assets of the Fund are sub-advised by Northern Trust.